The Moon's Gravity - How much you would weigh on the Moon?

 The bottom line is that you would weigh much less standing on the Moon.
 Imagine how far you could jump on the Moon!
 The Apollo astronauts apparently had fun :-)Your Weight On The Moon

 If you were to take a scale to the Moon and stand on it, here's what it would say:

 * The "Units" selection doesn't affect the calculationthe gravity of the Moon is always 1/6 of whatever unit you're using.
-Also: strictly or scientifically speaking, pounds and kilograms are measurements of mass, which remains constant (unaffected by gravity).
-Gravitational force or weight should technically be measured either in Newtons, kilogram-force (kgf) under the metric system, or pound-force (lbf) under the English system.
+Also: in physics, the kilogram is a unit of mass (the amount of matter in an object) and pounds are a unit of weight or force (mass * acceleration of gravity).
 In common, non-scientific usage, however, "pounds" and "kilograms" are understood to refer to weight and hence is suitable for the purposes of this calculator, which is simply to see how the force of gravity on the Moon compares to Earth.